Matthias-vdE/Haxx/README.md

 # Haxx
-Some code samples that will be used in the Axxes Haxx presentation "Powershell Toolmaking".
+Some code samples that will be used in the Axxes Haxx presentation "Powershell Toolmaking and GUI building".